iThink32/Google-Maps-Route-Creator/README.md

 # Google-Maps-Route-Creator
-A Class that creates a GMSPath that can be used to construct a path between A and B
+A Class that creates a GMSPath that can be used to display a path between A and B

 Usage:-